 Housing privatization continues to improve quality of life for our Airmen and their families.
-To date we have privatized approximately 38,900 housing units at 44 bases.
+By the beginning of FY2010 we will have privatized approximately 38,900 housing units at 44 bases.
 We have seen the delivery of over 10,000 new or renovated homes and are currently bringing more than 200 homes a month online.
 We will have leveraged more than 402 million dollars in government investment to garner almost 6.3 billion dollars in private sector total housing development, or sixteen dollars of private investment for each public tax dollar.
 With the support of Congress, we will continue to work toward our goal to privatize 100 percent of Military Family Housing in the Continental United States, Hawaii, Alaska and Guam by the end of FY2010.